 The Secondary Maximum Contaminant Level (SMCL) for fluoride is 2.0 mg/l which is equal to 2.0 parts per million (ppm).
 Water with a fluoride concentration at or below 2.0 mg/l does not present a health risk and should not cause appreciable fluorosis.
 Mild to moderate fluorosis is not considered a health risk but does have an aesthetic impact on teeth.
 See the Potential Health Effects Section for more information on fluorosis.

 The Primary Maximum Contaminant Level (MCL) for fluoride in drinking water is 4.0 mg/l which is equal to 4.0 ppm.
 Daily consumption of water with a fluoride concentration at 4.0 mg/l was believed to not present a health risk based on best available science at the time of the MCL enactment.
-National Research Council Report (2006) concluded that exposure at the current MCL puts children at risk for developing severe fluorosis that may compromise tooth function, and could put adults at increased risk of bone fracture, especially in those prone to accumulate fluoride into their bones.
-It is important to note that the allowable MCL is nearly four times the optimum concentration recommended by the U.S. Public Health Service and the Nebraska DHHS.
+The National Research Council Report (2006) concluded that exposure at the current MCL puts children at risk for developing severe fluorosis that may compromise tooth function, and could put adults at increased risk of bone disease, especially in those prone to accumulate fluoride into their bones.
+It is important to note that the allowable MCL is over four times the optimum concentration recommended by the U.S. HHS.

-Nebraska Legislative Bill 245 passed in 2008 requires all Nebraska public community water supplies serving populations over 1,000 to fluoridate “in the amount and manner prescribed by the rules and regulations of the Department of Health and Human Services Regulation and Licensure” by June 1, 2010, unless citizens of the community opt out through a ballot vote prior to that date.
+Nebraska statutes require all Nebraska public community water supplies serving populations over 1,000 to fluoridate at optimum levels unless citizens of the community opted out through a ballot vote.
 Fluoridation is not required for water supplies that have naturally occurring fluoride at optimum levels.
 The DHHS Department of Dental Health recommends a fluoride concentration of 0.7 to 1.5 mg/l to ensure potential benefits while minimizing or eliminating potential risks.
-At the time of bill passage, 62 Nebraska communities with populations over 1,000 did not fluoridate their water and did not have naturally occurring fluoride in the water.

-In the summer of 2008, DHHS reported that Nebraska public water supplies with naturally occurring fluoride at or above 0.7 mg/l include:
+As of March 2014, DHHS reported that Nebraska public water supplies with naturally occurring fluoride at or above 0.7 mg/l include:

 Sarpy Co.
 SID